bright/new-www/_posts/2017-12-08-coremotion-pedometer-swift.md

 ![footsteps image](/images/coremotion-pedometer-swift/footsteps.jpg)

+Ok... but what the pedometer is?
+Here you have a wikipedia definition:

+>A pedometer is a device, usually portable and electronic or electromechanical, that counts each step a person takes by detecting the motion of the person's hands or hips.

+and YES, you can create your own pedometer using iOS framework called CoreMotion.

-Core Motion is a well-known iOS framework.
+CoreMotion is a well-known iOS framework.
 As we could read in [docs](https://developer.apple.com/documentation/coremotion) it processes accelerometer, gyroscope, pedometer environment-related events.
-In this post I want to focus on the pedometer events and how to handle them .
+In this post I want to focus on the pedometer events and how to handle them.

 ## Overview